×

 We asked people if there is a lot of crime.
 They answered:

 "¡Cuidado!
 That's the watchword.
 For many expats, unfamiliar with the language and customs of a foreign country, the experience of living in a "foreign" city or town can be disquieting and possibly downright scary.
 Learning the language, getting to know the people and customs ( and not locking oneself away in an English-speaking compound ), and practicing common sense regarding personal security can go a long way in ensuring a peaceful and pleasant life in that country.
 Yes, Ecuador has changed in the past few years, due to the major influx of Venezuelan refugees, a stagnant economy, and the proliferation of Mexican and Colombian drug mafias.
 There are areas in my city where I no longer feel comfortable walking at night.
 I find myself much more cautious than when I first began to live here full-time ... but of course, I'm 11 years older now, and aware of my physical limitations.
 Still, I wouldn't trade my life or lifestyle for all the money in the world or all the tea in China.
 For those of you living here, planning to move here, or just wanting to visit our beautiful and diverse country ...
 Come enjoy the life and lifestyle.
 Have fun!
 Love and laugh!
-But ... take the rose-colored glasses off and ... ¡CUIDADO," wrote one member in Machala.
+But ... take the rose-colored glasses off and ... ¡CUIDADO," commented one expat who made the move to Machala.

 View More Answers